Lj Miranda | A collection of notes, projects, and essays.

 Hi!
 I'm Lj Miranda, and welcome to my website!

-I'm broadly interested in building equitable language technologies in the presence of severe data and compute constraints.
-I'm happy to discuss research and collaborate, so feel free to reach out!
+I'm broadly interested in data-centric approaches to building language technologies at scale.
+I'm happy to discuss research and collaborate, so feel free to reach out and chat!

 Recent Posts